Financial help if you have a disability or long-term illness

 Personal Independence Payment

-You may get Personal Independence Payment (PIP) if you are between 16 and pension age and have a medical condition, or disability, that affects your ability to participate in everyday life.
+You may be getting PIP if you are between 16 and pension age and have a medical condition, or disability, that affects your ability to participate in everyday life.

 The illness or disability can be physical or mental and you must have had it for three months before you claim and be expected to have the condition for nine months after.